openstack/ironic/doc/source/install/configure-compute.rst

        # subset of the 999 hosts.
 The big value is used to avoid race
        # conditions, when several instances are scheduled on the same bare
        # metal nodes.
 This is not a problem when resource classes are used.
+       # You should carefully consider increasing this option from its
+       # default value of 1 in mixed hypervisor case, as placement
+       # of virtual instances will become less optimal.
        host_subset_size=999

        # This flag enables a different set of scheduler filters, which is more